Prepared by: Dr. James Rini, MD, MPH | Section Head, Ochsner Neurocognitive Program

 Step 4: Rapidly Progressive Dementia (RPD) Workup

-Rapidly Progressive Dementia (RPD) refers to a category of cognitive disorders characterized by a swift and significant decline in cognitive abilities, typically progressing from symptom onset to dementia within less than 24 months-and often within 12 months.
+Rapidly Progressive Dementia (RPD) refers to cognitive disorders characterized by a swift and significant decline in cognitive abilities, typically progressing from symptom onset to dementia within less than 24 months-and often within 12 months.
 Unlike typical neurodegenerative diseases such as Alzheimer's, which progress over years, RPD requires urgent evaluation due to its broad differential diagnosis, including:

 - Autoimmune encephalitis